astropy/astropy/docs/development/docguide.rst

 written by the NumPy_ and SciPy_, projects, with some tweaks for Astropy.
 Its main purposes is to reprocess docstrings from code into a form sphinx understands.
-Generally, there's no need to interact with it directly, as docstrings following the doc:`docrules` will be processed automatically.
+Generally, there's no need to interact with it directly, as docstrings following the :doc:`docrules` will be processed automatically.

 Other Extensions
 ^^^^^^^^^^^^^^^^
-`astropy.sphinx.ext` includes a few other extensions that are primarily helpers for the other extensions or workarounds for undesired behavior.
+``astropy.sphinx.ext`` includes a few other extensions that are primarily helpers for the other extensions or workarounds for undesired behavior.
 Their APIs are not included here because we may change them in the future.